 NATALIE BRUNDRED, PRESIDENT

-I have been a life coach, a hypnotherapist and a Voice Dialogue practitioner for 11 years, working with people both 1-on-1 and in groups.
-Prior to opening my own practice, I worked for Landmark Education as a staff member and seminar and program leader for 25 years.
-And now, I also seem to be developing a career as an organizer!
+Now a coach working with adults with ADHD, I have been a life coach, a hypnotherapist and a Voice Dialogue practitioner for 12 years, working with people both 1-on-1 and in groups.
+Prior to opening my own practice, for 25 years I was a staff member and seminar and program leader at Landmark Education.

 Though I was born in Texas, I spent my entire life in the eastern half of the United States.
 I moved to Santa Rosa, found Unitarian Universalism and joined our congregation in 2011.
-Now, I am a Music Coordinator, a UUsual Suspect and a Saturday Breakfast shopper, as well as singing in the choir.
+Now, I am a Music Coordinator and a service musician, as well as singing in the choir.
 In the past, I’ve been on the Membership Team, the Stewardship Team and the Music Committee.
-I’m looking forward to serving our community even more by being your board President.
+And I LOVE being your board President!

 MICHAEL RANDOLPH, TREASURER